NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Brightness Seeker.md

-Once per day, you can spend 10 minutes studying your surroundings in search of omens related to a particular course of action to cast [[Spells/Augury|Augury]] as an innate divine spell.
+Once per day, you can spend 10 minutes studying your surroundings in search of omens related to a particular course of action to cast [[Augury|Augury]] as an innate divine spell.
 Unless the result of the _augury_ was "nothing," you gain the [[Actions/Call Upon the Brightness|Call Upon the Brightness]] reaction for the next 30 minutes.

 *Source: Pathfinder Lost Omens: Character Guide*
 *OGL*